irealmatin/Farmer_CS_403/README.md

 The flowers of the rose bushes are of good quality that are sold The price of each flower branch is R Toman, which is the same for all rose branches.

+- R : The price of each flower
+- T : static variable
+- P : Water consumption coefficient for trees